Logo-stateuniv

 Financial Aid

-Approximately 85 percent of all students at ECPI’s various campuses receive some sort of financial aid, whether it is a federal or state grant, scholarship, loan, or another form of assistance.
+Most students at the various campuses receive some sort of financial aid, whether it is a federal or state grant, scholarship, loan, or another form of assistance.
 The first step for any student in financial need is to fill out the FAFSA form, which will determine a student’s eligibility for federal financial aid.
 Often, this aid comes in the form of a Supplemental Educational Opportunity Grant, a Pell Grant, or other government grants.
 Grants are gifts which do not need to be repaid, and they vary in dollar amounts.
-Pell grants, for instance, can provide as much as $5,550 in financial aid per academic year, though that much is not always awarded.
+Pell Grants, for instance, can provide as much as $5,550 in financial aid per academic year, though that amount is not always awarded.

 State grants function the same way but are often limited to residents of the state in which the college or university is located.
 State scholarships sometimes carry that same limitation but are worth looking into because, like grants, award amounts vary and do not have to be repaid.